angular/angular/aio/content/tutorial/toh-pt0.md

 # Tour of Heroes: Components and templates

-This tutorial introduces you to Angular components.
+This tutorial introduces you to the basics of creating an Angular application.
+You'll create a starter application and test out Angular text interpolation feature.
-Components are the fundamental building blocks of Angular applications.
-They display data on the screen, listen for user input, and take action based on that input.

-A component consists of three things:

-* **A component class** that handles data and functionality.
-* **An HTML template** that determines the UI.
-* **Component-specific styles** that define the look and feel.
+## Objectives

 In this part of the tutorial, you'll do the following: